ussruthilaya-lang/reputation-ml-intel/README.md

 * KMeans used as MVP baseline (Windows-safe)
 * Architecture supports HDBSCAN upgrade later (Docker/WSL)

+## How Insights Are Surfaced

+Clustering output is transformed into product-facing signals through lightweight aggregation and evidence-first presentation.

+For each brand, reviews are grouped into semantic clusters and surfaced as:

+* cluster size (number of reviews)
+* average sentiment (severity cue)
+* escalation presence
+* representative user quotes

+Clusters are ordered by **review volume (impact)**, while sentiment severity and quotes provide context *within* each cluster.

+No summaries or trend logic are applied at this stage — the UI intentionally surfaces raw evidence to preserve explainability.

 ---

 ## How to Run the Project